Diego Rivera: Later years

 In the autumn of 1927, Rivera went to Moscow, Soviet Union, having accepted a government invitation to take part in the celebration of the 10th anniversary of the October Revolution.
 The following year, while still in the Soviet Union, he met American Alfred H. Barr Jr., who would soon become Rivera's friend and patron.
 Barr was the founding director of the Museum of Modern Art in New York City.

-Although commissioned to paint a mural for the Red Army Club in Moscow, in 1928 Rivera was ordered by authorities to leave the country because, he suspected, of "resentment on the part of certain Soviet artists."
+Although commissioned to paint a mural for the Red Army Club in Moscow, in 1928 Rivera was ordered by authorities to leave the country because, he suspected, of "resentment on the part of certain Soviet artists".
 He returned to Mexico.
-In 1929, after the assassination of former president Álvaro Obregón the previous year, the government suppressed the Mexican Communist Party.
+In 1929, after the assassination of president-elect Álvaro Obregón the previous year, the government suppressed the Mexican Communist Party.
 That year Rivera was expelled from the party because of his suspected Trotskyite sympathies.
 In addition, observers noted that his 1928 mural In the Arsenal includes the figures of communists Tina Modotti, Cuban Julio Antonio Mella, and Italian Vittorio Vidali.
 After Mella was murdered in January 1929, allegedly by Stalinist assassin Vidali, Rivera was accused of having had advance knowledge of a planned attack.

-After divorcing his second wife, Guadalupe (Lupe) Marin, Rivera married the much younger Frida Kahlo in August 1929.
+After divorcing his second wife, Guadalupe (Lupe) Marín, Rivera married the much younger Frida Kahlo in August 1929.
 They had met when she was a student, and she was 22 years old when they married; Rivera was 42.
 Also in 1929, American journalist Ernestine Evans's book The Frescoes of Diego Rivera, was published in New York City; it was the first English-language book on the artist.
 In December, Rivera accepted a commission from the American ambassador to Mexico to paint murals in the Palace of Cortés in Cuernavaca, where the US had a consulate.